5 Self Care Rituals That Take Less Than 10 Minutes

 ✦ · ✦ · ✦

 You don't have time for a spa day.
 You know this.
-And yet, somewhere in the back of your mind, you've decided that self care requires exactly that — a long, uninterrupted block of time you simply don't have.
+And somewhere along the way you decided that if you can't do self care properly — meaning: slowly, beautifully, without interruption — then it doesn't count.

 So you wait.
 Until the weekend.
-Until the kids are older.
 Until work slows down.
 Until life somehow gets easier.

 What if self care didn't require time you don't have?
-What if it just required intention?
+What if it just required a decision?

 Before We Begin: The Permission